-Have or are you being treated for high
+Do you have or are you being treated for high blood pressure?

 High blood pressure